sm2774us/oop_java_cplusplus_csharp_python_notes/README.md

 # Design Patterns

+## Introduction

+Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

+Design patterns can speed up the development process by providing tested, proven development paradigms.

+Reusing design patterns helps to prevent subtle issues that can cause major problems, and it also improves code readability for coders and architects who are familiar with the patterns.

+## <a name="list-of-design-patterns">List of Design Patterns</a>

+* **Creational Patterns**
+  **Creational design patterns** abstract the instantiation process.
+They help make a system independent of how its objects are created, composed, and represented.

+* **Structural Patterns**
+  **Structural patterns** are concerned with how classes and objects are composed to form larger structures.

+* **Behavioral Patterns**
+  **Behavioral patterns** are concerned with algorithms and the assignment of responsibilites between objects.

+* **Concurrency Patterns**
+  **Concurrency patterns** are those types of design patterns that deal with the multi-threaded programming paradigm.

+* **Presentation Tier Patterns**
+  **Presentation Tier patterns** are the top-most level of the application, this is concerned with translating tasks and results to something the user can understand.

+* **Architectural Patterns**
+  An **architectural pattern** is a general, reusable solution to a commonly occurring problem in software architecture within a given context.

+* **Integration Patterns**
+  **Integration patterns**are concerned with how software applications communicate and exchange data.

 ### **Architectural Pattern**
 > An **_architectural pattern_** is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
 Architectural patterns are similar to software design pattern but have a broader scope.
 >